Projects About

 • Photoshop

-I led concept, product strategy, UX/UI and creative direction, with development handled by a specialised FullStack Developer.
+I led concept, product strategy, UX/UI and creative direction, with Borja Casado Antón supporting FullStack development.

 Phase 1.1 · Initial user research

-MealClub started with a user-first question: can nutrition guidance create value without rigid plans, calorie tracking or dependency?
+MealClub started with a product question: can meal planning help users make repeatable decisions without rigid plans, calorie tracking or dependency?

 66%